stagg/Story-Map/README.md

 ###Prerequisites###

-- npm is installed with node 0.10.+
+- npm is installed with Node.js 0.10.xx+
 - You have ssl certs to use.

+If you are using Ubuntu, do not use ```sudo apt-get install nodejs```.
+It installs a very old version of Node.js, so follow instructions [here](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#ubuntu-mint-elementary-os) to get the latest version of Node.js.

 Clone the repository onto your server install all of the projects dependecies with